nszoni/ceu-dataeng1/term1/README.md

 ### Transform

+See: `int_transform.sql`

-- Interestingly, *Batman Begins (2005)* has a 0 average rating, while it is currently rated 8.2 on imdb.
-Let's manually update that entry!
+- Interestingly, *Batman Begins (2005)* and *Pirates of the Carribbean (2003)* has a 0 average rating, while it is currently rated 8.2 and 8.0 on imdb, respectively.
+Let's manually update those entries!
 - Some roles are has values of `""` which should be `'unknown'` instead.
-- Since `rank` is a reserved keyword in SQL, I will replace it with the name `rating`.
-- Rename the column `gender` to `sex` in the actors table to avoid unambiguity

 To denormalize the Snowflake Schema and make a few transformations, I inserted the following SELECT statement to a body of a stored procedure - `denormalizeimdb()`